alpine9000/AmigaDaLua/README.md

 * [src/lua_graphics.py](src/lua_graphics.py)
 * [src/lua_intuition.py](src/lua_intuition.py)

-The 'TYPES' array is a list of 'structs' or 'typedefs' you with to bind.
+The `TYPES` array is a list of `structs` or `typedefs` you with to bind.

-The 'TYPE_CONFIG' array lets you optionally configure certain generation parameters for types specified in the 'TYPES' array.
+The `TYPE_CONFIG` array lets you optionally configure certain generation parameters for types specified in the `TYPES` array.
 This is currently used to allow types to be referenced between libraries without whole bindings being generated in both.

-The 'FUNCTION_CONFIG' array lists all the functions for which you wish to generate bindings.
+The `FUNCTION_CONFIG` array lists all the functions for which you wish to generate bindings.

-The 'DEFINE_CONFIGS' lists any #define or other constants for which you wish to generate bindings.
+The `DEFINE_CONFIGS` lists any #define or other constants for which you wish to generate bindings.

-The 'TAGS_FUNCTION_CONFIG' dictionary is a special case for functions with tag lists.
+The `TAGS_FUNCTION_CONFIG` dictionary is a special case for functions with tag lists.
 You must specify the name of the function which takes a variable number of tags, and associate it with a function that takes a tag list.
 For example:

 ```python
     { "name": "OpenWindowTags", "tagList": "OpenWindowTagList"},
 ```

-The 'ENUM_CONFIG', 'FAKE_FUNCTION_CONFIG', 'BOOL_FUNCTION_CONFIG', 'FUNCTOR_SKIP' arrays are not currently used by AmigaDaLua
+The `ENUM_CONFIG`, `FAKE_FUNCTION_CONFIG`, `BOOL_FUNCTION_CONFIG`, `FUNCTOR_SKIP` arrays are not currently used by AmigaDaLua

 ## Adding a new library